Guile Knots

 Return #t if OBJ is a &port-write-timeout-error.

-Procedure: wait-until-port-readable-operation a
+Procedure: wait-until-port-readable-operation port

 Make an operation that will succeed when PORT is readable.

-Procedure: wait-until-port-writable-operation a
+Procedure: wait-until-port-writable-operation port

 Make an operation that will succeed when PORT is writable.

-Procedure: with-fibers-timeout _ KEY: #:timeout #:on-timeout
+Procedure: with-fibers-timeout thunk KEY: #:timeout #:on-timeout

 Run THUNK in a new fiber and return its values, waiting TIMEOUT seconds for it to finish.
 If THUNK does not complete within TIMEOUT seconds, the ON-TIMEOUT procedure is called and with-fibers-timeout returns the result of ON-TIMEOUT instead.